RasmusBruhn/Debug/README.md

 # Debug documentation
 This is the documentation for the "Debug2" header file (DBG).
-This overwrites the standard malloc, realloc and free and adds in a list of all the allocated memory which at the end of the program can be retrieved to check for memory leaks.
+This overwrites the standard malloc, realloc and free and adds in a list of all the allocated memory which at the end of the program can be retrieved to check for memory leaks and overflow errors.
+It is not guarenteed to catch overflow errors.

 ## Setup
 ---